 The zoo operates from March to October and hosts plenty of events throughout its operational months.
 During their season, you can see animals from around the world.
 Despite not being a large zoo, the number of animals they have is nothing short of incredible.

 Some of the popular animals they house include snow penguins, leopards, and lions.
+The zoo is located at 2725 Carnival Way, Idaho Falls, ID.

 HELL’S HALF ACRE